soos3d/alphanotes-docs/src/features.md

 - **Who it's for:** Developers, project managers, and anyone interested in quickly grasping the essence of a GitHub repository without diving deep into the code or reading through all documentation manually.
 - **How to use:** Provide the GitHub repository URL you want.
 The system will then fetch and analyze the README and any significant text files to generate a summary that includes the project's purpose, how to set it up, how to use it, and any other critical insights drawn from the documentation.

-### 📜 Raw Transcript Retrieval

-- **What it does:** Retrieves the unprocessed transcript of a video, serving as a base for custom content manipulation.
-- **Who it's for:** Users desiring detailed control over the content for in-depth engagement with ChatGPT.
-- **How to use:** Request the raw transcript of a video to receive the complete text.

-> Available starting from the [Vidploma Plan 🎥](./pricing.md)

 ### 📄 PDF Conversion